The Difference Between Active and Passive Fire Protection

 Passive fire protection is more about built-in stuff: fire-resistant walls, doors, and floors that slow down fire and smoke inside a building.
 Both types matter in a good fire safety plan, but they work in different ways to give us the best shot at stopping a fire before it turns into a disaster.

 Let’s get into some clear examples of active and passive fire protection, plus why you really want both in any building.
-Here’s how they work and why they can make all the difference in an emergency.
+Here’s how they work together to protect lives and property, and why integrating both systems is essential for adequate fire protection in any environment.

 Understanding Passive and Active Fire Protection

 Active and passive fire protection are both key to keeping people safe and cutting down on fire damage.
-We count on these systems to stop fires from spreading, alert us to danger, and protect both the building and the folks inside.
+We count on these systems to stop fires from spreading, provide fire detection to identify threats early, alert us to danger, and alert occupants so they can evacuate promptly, protecting both the building and the folks inside.

 What Is Active Fire Protection?